 Monthly Balancing Settlement

-Each month, the Operator shall calculate the total of the debit or credit balance of the Transmission User as the algebraic sum of the User’s Daily Charges and Daily Credits for each Day of the previous Month, as they are calculated pursuant to Article [52], [53]], respectively, of the charges and credits that result from the purchase and sale of Balancing Gas in which the Transmission User participated, pursuant to Article [44B].
+Each month, the Operator shall calculate the total of the debit or credit balance of the Transmission User as the algebraic sum of the User’s Daily Charges and Daily Credits for each Day of the previous Month, as they are calculated pursuant to Article [52] and [53] respectively.

 The settlement of the debit or credit remainder of the Transmission User is performed by means of a neutrality charge invoice issued by the Operator each Month, according to the Transmission Agreement entered into by the Transmission User with the Operator.
 The Monthly Balancing Settlement Form is attached to the invoice sent to the Transmission User each month, as per the template published on the Operator’s website.